 - To dial an on-campus number, dial the four-digit extension.
 To dial off-campus numbers, first dial "7" to get an outside line, and then dial the number.

 - To make a long-distance call, dial 7, then 1, then the area code, then the seven-digit phone number.

 - To search the campus phone directory, click here.
-You can also search for individual people, or by department, on the Staff Portal webpage (right hand side).
+You can also search for individual people, or by department, on the Staff Portal webpage (right-hand side).
 You can also locate the directory in the contact list in Gmail.
-Employees' mailbox and phone numbers are included in the directory.
+Employees' mailboxes and phone numbers are included in the directory.
 Cisco also has a directory feature.

 - To use teleconferencing: Need to attend a meeting but can't be there in person?
 Here is a list of rooms and technological capabilities to help you plan.

 - Both Freeman 300 conference rooms via conference phone

 - All conference rooms at Lakeside via phone

 - All conference rooms in Perry via phone

 - Other common meeting rooms that have a standard telephone with a speakerphone feature including: Morgan room, Aiken Conference, IDX 309, Skiff 119, and Hauke boardroom.

 - Lakeside 211, 222, 200A (specific camera setup with wall-mounted LCD screen)